nurChamdanis/express-template/README.md

 Current Github Variables

 - CR_HOST: container registry host (for deployment)
-- CR_NS container registry namespace (for deployment)
+- CR_NS: container registry namespace (for deployment)
+- CR_IMAGENAME: The image name.
+If not specified, the repository name will be used

 ---